SOKAPS13/Interview-Juelich-Assignment/README.md

 ### Prerequisites

-Make sure  Python 3 installed on your machine.
+Make sure  Python 3 is installed on your machine.

 ### Running the .py File